johnwalters/TallyStick/README.md

 The application is built with Angular, TypeScript, Electron, and SQLite.
 Your books remain in a local SQLite file that you control.

+Inspired by Quickbooks and the desire to avoid seeing ads on a constant basis.

+All code created by (ChatGPT) models.
+Kudos to everybody who put stuff on the web to be absorbed.

 ## What TallyStick does today

 - Maintains bank, credit-card, marketplace, and other transaction-source accounts.